avramadam/bamazon/README.md

 The total_profit column is calculated using the difference between "Over Head Costs" and "Product Sales".

-How to run the application:
+How to run the application:\n

-node bamazonCustomer.js
+node bamazonCustomer.js\n
-node bamazonManager.js
+node bamazonManager.js\n
-node bamazonSupervisor.js
+node bamazonSupervisor.js\n

 Major Conributor: Avram Adam